 The first problem, a “dump them” attitude, is based on the static assumption we associate with human resources.
-That is, that individuals have defined and mostly immutable skills and talents.
-In fact, in terms of cognitive tasks (vs. say a physical challenge of putting a ball in a hoop) rarely do individuals recognize their complete skill set.
-And supervisors have little time to investigate the full set of talents.
+That is, that individuals have defined mostly immutable skills and talents.
+In fact, in terms of cognitive tasks (vs. say a physical challenge of putting a ball in a hoop), rarely do individuals recognize their complete skill set.
+Supervisors have little time to investigate the full set of talents.

-In an ocean full of fish, it may indeed be simpler to throw a fish back, but in a competitive market for talent there is logic in seeing if the fish you have can fulfill a need, but in a different area.
-And a more dynamic company will have expanding and changing needs.
+In an ocean full of fish, it may indeed be simpler to throw a fish back, but in a competitive market for talent, there is logic in seeing if the fish you have can fulfill a need but in a different area.
+A more dynamic company will have expanding and changing needs.
 An existing employee who is not performing may be appropriate to meet those needs.
 It’s far more efficient to take an existing known employee and move them to a position where they’re more productive than to fire such an employee and to replace them with an alternative.
 Of course, if the fish is apathetic or nasty, then put it back in the water.

-The effort to obtain “A-players” may be equivalent to Porter’s marketing strategy of a race-to-the-bottom.
-By competing for a limited resource you are implementing a plan that is repeating what your competition is doing.
+The effort to obtain A-players may be equivalent to Porter’s marketing strategy of a race to the bottom.
+By competing for a limited resource, you are implementing a plan that is repeating what your competition is doing.
 As in marketing, it may be more strategic to apply an approach that is unique and different.
 Look outside the obvious.
-You’ll end up with a gem that no one else sees.
+You’ll end up with a gem no one else sees.